Skip to content

 Purpose

 The Rapise test script is in JavaScript.
-You may define as many JavaScript functions as you would like to call from your test script.
+You can define any number of JavaScript functions to call from your test script.

 Usage

-There are two ways to maintain additional functions: (1) Inside your test script and (2) in an external file.
+There are three ways to define additional functions: (1) in Common.js, (2) inside your test script, and (3) in an external file.

 Inside your Test Script